IronCoreLabs/ironcorelabs.github.io/about/index.md

   classes="fade-8"
   details="We believe the current generation of cloud applications are fundamentally insecure." col1="When we think about what we might want to build next: kick-ass cloud CRM, ERP, health EMR, digital markets or financial management, we know that the first thing we need to build is an exceptionally strong foundation for security." col2="This foundation needs to be far stronger than current practices and much more than just network-based [perimeter protection][perimsec].
-Confidential paper documents aren't just left out for anyone to stumble-upon.
+Confidential paper documents aren't just left out for anyone to stumble upon.
 The digital world needs equivalent and equally usable security for digital data." col3="[90% of security incidents][worseningsecurity] are due to application vulnerabilities.
-The application typically has full access to all users' data so a hacker exploiting the app leads to disastrous results. **We're here to change that equation.**" background="/img/about/space.jpg"
+The application typically has full access to all users' data, so a hacker exploiting the app leads to disastrous results. **We're here to change that equation.**" background="/img/about/space.jpg"
 %}